EducationalWave

 Furthermore, economies of scale enable oligopolies to invest in advanced technologies and specialized resources that may not be financially feasible for smaller competitors.
 This technological edge can lead to innovations in production processes, product quality enhancements, and overall operational efficiency.
 By staying ahead regarding technology and efficiency, oligopolistic firms can solidify their market positions and potentially deter new entrants.

-Related Pros and Cons of Foster Care
+Related Pros and Cons of Living in Boulder Co

 However, while scale advantages in oligopoly bring various benefits, they can also lead to potential drawbacks.
 For instance, if one or a few dominant firms in the oligopoly achieve overwhelming cost advantages, they may engage in anti-competitive practices to maintain their market power, potentially harming consumers and restricting market competition.